A Comprehensive Guide

-If you’re property rich but cash strapped, then you will appreciate how crucial it is to have the money in place to enjoy your financial freedom and not to get worried about how you will pay for your bills, insurance premiums and to relish your retirement.
+If you’re property rich but cash strapped, you will appreciate how crucial it’s to have the money in place to enjoy your financial freedom.
+This way, you do not have to worry about how to pay for your bills, or your insurance premiums,1 and you can still relish your retirement.

 However, if you do not have a considerable pension pot or any savings, getting to realise your dreams and retain your lifestyle after retirement could be easier said than done.

-That is where a lifetime mortgage plan comes in handy.
-It is the most popular equity release scheme and works by allowing homeowners over 55 years of age to acquire the value or ‘equity,’ tied up in their estate as a cash disbursement.
-It enables you to have access to tax-free cash to enjoy in retirement – while letting you keep ownership of your home.
+That is where various types of lifetime mortgages come in handy.
+As the most common equity release scheme, it allows homeowners over 55 years to acquire equity tied up in their estate as a cash disbursement.
+It enables you to have access to tax-free cash to enjoy in retirement – while letting you maintain ownership of your home.

-Unlike the residential mortgages which is on a fixed rate, lifetime mortgages run for the rest of your life.
-You continue to reside in your property rent-free until you die or move into permanent care.
-It’s the ideal alternative to downsizing or if you don’t want to move.
+Unlike residential mortgages which are on a fixed rate, lifetime mortgages run for life.
+You continue to reside in your property rent-free until you pass away or move into a care facility.
+A lifetime mortgage is an ideal alternative to downsizing.

-True to its name, a lifetime mortgage operates by running for the rest of the life of the homeowner.
-Unconventionally, no repayments are made on the plan till the last surviving homeowner dies or you move into permanent care.
-That said, most lifetime mortgage plans today offer you the option of making monthly payments or voluntary payments to regulate the interest from accruing.
+True to its name, a lifetime mortgage works by running for the life of the owner.
+Unconventionally, no payments are made until the last surviving owner dies.
+That said, most of them today offer you the option to make voluntary monthly payments to regulate interest from accruing.

-The interest typically builds up or ‘rolls up’ on a lifetime mortgage, thus accumulating with time.
-Anything left after repaying the lifetime mortgage provider goes to your beneficiaries.
+With rolling interest, this means that the interest accumulates with time.
+Anything left after repaying the provider goes to your beneficiaries.

-The funds you receive with lifetime mortgages are also flexible.
-You can choose to take the money as a lump sum or in several smaller chunks, ‘drawdown.’
-In both cases, the cash you release is tax-free, and you get charge interest on the amount you withdraw.
+The funds you receive with lifetime mortgages are flexible.
+You can choose to take the money as a lump sum or in several smaller chunks, called ‘drawdown.’

-- The youngest homeowner has to be a minimum age of 55
+- The youngest owner has to be a minimum of 55.

-- The homeowner’s health and lifestyle – if you have any qualifying medical issues.
-You have the right to borrow more cash.
+- The owner’s health and lifestyle.
+For example, if you have any qualifying medical issues, you may be able to borrow more cash.

-So, to give a rough estimate, according to Aviva and Legal & General, you can release between 20% and 50% of the equity in your residence.
+So, to give a rough estimate, according to some accredited equity release companies, like Aviva and Legal & General, you can release between 20% and 50% of the equity in your residence.

-Like other equity release plans, you always have to make sure you are aware of the expenses involved, which can include:
+It is important to make sure that you are aware of the costs of equity release, which can include:

-- The financial adviser’s fee – for helping you set up your plan
+- The financial adviser’s fee2 – for helping you set up

 - The solicitor’s fees